infobloxopen/terraform-provider-bloxone/docs/data-sources/td_application_filters.md

 <a id="nestedatt--results"></a>
 ### Nested Schema for `results`

+Required:

+- `criteria` (Attributes List) The array of key-value pairs specifying criteria for the search. (see [below for nested schema](#nestedatt--results--criteria))
+- `name` (String) The name of the application filter.

 Optional:

-- `criteria` (Attributes List) The array of key-value pairs specifying criteria for the search. (see [below for nested schema](#nestedatt--results--criteria))
 - `description` (String) The brief description for the application filter.
-- `name` (String) The name of the application filter.
 - `tags` (Map of String) Enables tag support for resource where tags attribute contains user-defined key value pairs

 Read-Only: